chipsalliance/caliptra-sw/rom/dev/README.md

 ## Validating image sections

-- Once the TOC is validated, the image section associated with each TOC needs validation.
+- Upon successful validation of the TOC, each image section corresponding to the TOC requires validation.
-- The hash for each image section is stored in the TOC data.
+- The hash for each image section is encapsulated within the TOC data.
-- Load the FMC Image section.
-The Offset and the size of the section is present in TOC.
+- Retrieve the FMC Image section.
+The offset and size of the section are specified in the TOC.
-- Calculate the SHA-384 hash of the FMC image section.
+- Compute the SHA2-384 hash for the FMC image section.
-- Compare the hash with the hash available in the FMC TOC.
+- Compare the computed hash with the hash specified in the FMC TOC.
-- If the hash matches, the FMC image section is validated.
-If the hash does not match, reject the image.
+  - If the hashes match, the FMC image section is considered validated.
+If the hashes do not match, the image is rejected.
-- Load the RT Image section from the mail box.
-The offset and the size of the section is present in the TOC.
+- Retrieve the RT Image section from the mailbox.
+The offset and size of the section are specified in the TOC.
-- Calculate the SHA-384 hash of the RT image section.
+- Compute the SHA2-384 hash for the RT image section.
-- Compare the hash with the hash in the RT TOC.
+Compare the computed hash with the hash specified in the RT TOC.
-- If the hash matches, the RT image section is validated.
-If the hash does not match, reject the image.
+  - If the hashes match, the RT image section is considered validated.
+If the hashes do not match, the image is rejected.

 ## Image section validation steps